cloudoptlab/cloudopt-next-docs/html/install.md

 Cloudopt Next is currently in beta and there is no official release, but you can use the SNAPSHOT version.

-The version of Cloudopt Next will use the version number + suffix, for example: 1.0.0-SNAPSHOT.
+The version of Cloudopt Next will use the version number + suffix, for example:，1.0.0-SNAPSHOT.
 There are generally the following versions of suffixes:

 - SNAPSHOT：Test version.
 Each update may change significantly.
-There may be more serious BUG.
+There may be more severe BUG.
 - BETA：Preview version.
 Before the official version will enter the BETA stage.
 This version has already made great progress with respect to SNAPSHOT and is stable a lot, but there may still be problems.
 - RELEASES：Official version.
-After long-term testing, there are generally no major problems.
+After long-term testing, there are generally no significant problems.

 The version number is generally three, and each update will change the version number according to the specific update content.
-If only the BUG is fixed, it will only change the third place, such as: 1.0.1.
-The addition of new features (including removal of old features) and other major changes will change the second version number.
-If there are very large changes that may not be compatible with the previous version, the first version number will be modified.
+If only the BUG is fixed, it will just change the third place, such as, 1.0.1.
+The addition of new features (including removal of old elements) and other major changes will improve the second version number.
+If there are very extensive changes that may not be compatible with the previous version, the first version number will be modified.

 ## System Requirements